June 13th, 2021 | On The Intrinsic Bitcoin Value.

 And looking into the whole history of technology and science, quality always costs.
 Since I have a background in neuroscience, let me use an example coming from my area of expertise.
 So, how do we typically track brain activity?
-Let’s compare two popular methods: electroencephalography (a.k.a.
-EEG) and functional Magnetic Resonance Imaging (fMRI).
+Let’s compare two popular methods: electroencephalography (also known as EEG) and functional Magnetic Resonance Imaging (fMRI)

 EEG involves a head-mounted device involving electrodes that is placed on the participant’s scalp and track the electromagnetic activity collected from all electrodes in a non-invasive way.
 The cost of a quality research-lab quality EEG set (between 32 and 128 electrodes): about $25,000.
 The cost of the equipment in use: electricity and gel costs per participant are negligible.

 On the contrary, an fMRI setup involves a massive scanner producing gradient magnetic fields.
 It usually occupies the whole room, covers the whole participant like a coffin, and scans the brain layer by layer.
 The 3T-Siemens fMRI Magnetom-Skyra scanner that is now a popular choice in academic institutions.
 And it costs $500K+ a piece.
 The fMRI scanners are also costly to maintain, as they need to be cooled down with liquid nitrogen during the scanning.
 Therefore, the cost of one hourly scanning session oscillates around $500.

 EEG vs fMRI.

 Then the question arises.
 Why do we use fMRI scanners in the first place?
 Every hospital conducts hundreds of MRI scans daily.
 Every research facility conducting research in neurology or cognitive neuroscience runs a few fMRI scanners all year long.
 The PubMed database lists about 40,000 new publications with the key term “fMRI” per year.